thesixpathguy/FileZipper/README.md

-<h1 align='center'> Huffman Zipper</h1>
+<h1 align='center'> FileZipper</h1>
 <h3 align='center'> Yet another file compressor/decompressor, using a C++ huffman-coding algorithm implementation.</h3>
 <img center='align' src='https://cdn.shortpixel.ai/client/q_glossy,ret_img,w_1550/https://itpack.be/wp-content/uploads/2019/06/Naamloos.png'/>

-We use **Huffman's algorithm** to construct **a tree** that is used for data compression.
+Used **Huffman's algorithm** to construct **a tree** that is used for data compression.
-We assume that each character has an associated weight equal to the number of times the character occurs in a file, When compressing a file we'll need to calculate these weights.
+Assumed that each character has an associated weight equal to the number of times the character occurs in a file.
+When compressing a file we'll need to calculate these weights.

 ## Huffman Coding Algorithm Description